starlit-nox/reading-notes/201/Class01/classnotes_01.md

 ### Semantics Summary
 1. **Why should you use an h1 element over a span element to display a top level heading?**

-- Span is an inline element and its similiar to div
+- Span is an inline element and its similar to div

 - H1 will directly show the results of the markdown as the header